-The depth of the pollution layer, the presence of elevated or mutiple layers of aerosols, a qualitative idea of the vertical mixing and relative concentration of airborne particulates, the presence of fog, and the heights of stratus or other cloud layers can all be determined from laser ceilometers that have been installed in the valley for the winter of 2012-2013.
+The depth of the pollution layer, the presence of elevated or mutiple layers of aerosols, a qualitative idea of the vertical mixing and relative concentration of airborne particulates, the presence of fog, and the heights of stratus or other cloud layers can all be determined from laser ceilometers and a scanning Doppler lidar that have been installed in the valley for the winter of 2015-16.
 It takes some experience, however, to interpret the ceilometer data.
-Click on the first link to learn how to interpret the data, and then click on the second and third links to see ceilometer data from the north and south ends of the Salt Lake Valley.
+Click on the first link to learn how to interpret the data, and then click on the second, third and fourth links to see ceilometer data from sites within the Salt Lake Valley.

 Guide to interpreting laser ceilometer data.

-Daily laser ceilometer data from site W of SLC airport
+Daily laser ceilometer data from Hawthorne Elementary School

 Pollution buildup is maximized in winter when high pressure weather systems sit over the valley for multi-day periods.
 Local residents refer to the high air pollution events as "inversions".
 But the atmosphere can be stable, with little vertical mixing, even when an inversion (an atmospheric layer in which temperature increases with height) is not present.
 Inversions frequently form during the nights in all seasons.
 However, in summer incoming solar radiation heats the ground following sunrise, and rising convection currents heat the near-ground atmosphere and destroy the inversion from below on a daily basis.
 In winter the incoming solar radiation is gteatly reduced and daytime convection is just too weak to destroy many inversions, especially when the radiation is reflected back to space by an intervening cloud deck or by the high reflectivity of wintertime snow cover.
 Thus, the worst PM2.5 episodes are most likely to occur in mid-winter and to last for days under high-pressure weather systems.
 These inversions are typically destroyed by the passage of strong frontal systems, which bring in strong winds, cold air aloft and rising motions.
 A recent 38-year climatology of particulate episodes and high atmospheric stability episodes for the Salt Lake Valley (not yet published) has provided new information on the number and strength of high stability and particulate pollution events.
 The number of events is quite variable from winter to winter depending on the frequency of high pressure stagnation events over the Intermountain Basin.